awang343/uncertainty-quantification-sea-ice/README.md

 4. Check for anomalous speeds between consecutive buoy positions

 ### Steps taken for Interpolation
 Interpolation was done to regrid the buoys to the more standard calculated buoy frequencies above.
+This was done separately on each segment identified previously.
+The algorithm used for interpolation is interp1d with cubic splines from the scipy package.

 ## Explore Further
 Choosing representative buoys - metadata files tell you which sites have multiple.
 Preference to use the “T” buoys because there’s extra data from those that we’ll need to study ice floe rotation.